JacobWeinbren/astro-kinde/package/README.md

 ## Configuration

 Configure the integration by passing options to the `kinde` function in `astro.config.mjs`.
-Remember to use a back-end web account:

 ```js
 import dotenv from "dotenv";